-- The SIJI must be performed under CT or fluoroscopy image guidance with contrast, unless the patient has a documented contrast allergy or pregnancy where ultrasound guidance without contrast may be considered. - The SIJ procedure(s) should be performed in conjunction with conservative treatments. - Patient should be part of an ongoing, and be actively participating in a rehabilitation program, home exercise program or functional restoration program. - SIJ primary index pain must be measured prior to the injection at the beginning of the session. - The post procedure pain level must be measured after the SIJI at the conclusion of the session.

-- SIJI may be performed unilateral or bilateral if clinically indicated within the same session. - The documentation must have the radiographic films (i.e., fluoroscopy images) of the procedure in at least 2 views (i.e., the pre- and post-contrast injection views in the AP and oblique planes) to confirm intraarticular injection of contrast and the treatment agent(s) used. - When documenting the percentage of pain relief from the primary (index) pain compared to the post-injection pain levels, it is insufficient to report only a percentage of pain relief and/or a nonspecific statement of the duration of pain relief.
-The documentation should include a specific assessment of the duration of relief being consistent or inconsistent with the agent used for the injection and the specific dates the measurements were obtained using the SAME pain scale\ used at baseline. - When documenting the ability to perform previously painful movements and ADLs it is insufficient to provide a vague or nonspecific statement regarding the improvement of previously painful movements and ADLs.
-The documentation should include a functional assessment to show clinically material improvement with painful movements and ADLs, if this metric is used to justify the efficacy of the SIJI procedure.
+- The SIJI must be performed under CT or fluoroscopy image guidance with contrast, unless the patient has a documented contrast allergy or pregnancy where ultrasound guidance without contrast may be considered.6 - The SIJ procedure(s) should be performed in conjunction with conservative treatments.7 - Patient should be part of an ongoing, and be actively participating in a rehabilitation program, home exercise program or functional restoration program.^{8,9} - SIJ primary index pain must be measured prior to the injection at the beginning of the session. - The post procedure pain level must be measured after the SIJ injection at the conclusion of the session. - SIJI may be performed unilateral or bilateral if clinically indicated within the same session. - The documentation must have the radiographic films (i.e. fluoroscopy images) of the procedure in at least two (2) views (i.e., the pre and post contrast injection views in the AP and oblique planes) to confirm intraarticular injection of contrast and the treatment agent(s) used. - When documenting the percentage of pain relief from the primary (index) pain compared to the post-injection pain levels, it is insufficient to report only a percentage of pain relief and/or a nonspecific statement of the duration of pain relief.
+The documentation should include a specific assessment of the duration of relief being consistent or inconsistent with the agent used for the injection and the specific dates the measurements were obtained using the SAME pain scale used at baseline. - When documenting the ability to perform previously painful movements and activities of daily living (ADLs) it is insufficient to provide a vague or nonspecific statement regarding the improvement of previously painful movements and activities of daily living (ADLs).
+The documentation should include a functional assessment to show clinically meaningful improvement with painful movements and ADLs, if this metric is used to justify the efficacy of the SIJI procedure.
 Providers should use established and measurable goals and objective scales to assess functionality and ADLs measures.